Hispanic Heritage Month

 Latino/a or Latinx refers to a person who is from, or a descendant of someone who is from, a country in Latin America.

-Some ways to celebrate the Hispanic Heritage Month
+Ideas to Celebrate Hispanic Heritage Month

 - Learn about Hispanic artists, something local from Sept 15- Oct 15 the Centro Cultural Mexicano in Redmond is hosting an art expo to celebrate the Hispanic Heritage Month.